math-bootcamp/math-bootcamp.github.io/_posts/2019-07-23-the-derivative.md

 known as a _first-order divided difference_.

-Numerical differentiation (known as _differential quadrature_) are still the leading methods to solve partial differential equations (and are also used to calculate derivatives in your favorite graphing calculator!), they incur errors on an order of magnitude of $$h$$; first-order divided differences incur errors on the order of $$O(h)$$, and while improved methods such as symmetric divided difference can lower this, differential quadrature methods can be prone to floating point approximation errors and implementation efficiency issues.
+Numerical differentiation (known as _differential quadrature_) are still the leading methods to solve partial differential equations, however they incur errors on an order of magnitude of $$h$$.
+First-order divided differences incur errors on the order of $$O(h)$$, and while improved methods such as symmetric divided difference can lower this, differential quadrature methods can be prone to floating point approximation errors and implementation efficiency issues.

 ![](https://upload.wikimedia.org/wikipedia/commons/4/41/AbsoluteErrorNumericalDifferentiationExample.png)